 So there we have it then, it appears this is not an event for debutants and is certainly one where course and current form coming in is key.

-The winning score here has varied considerably over recent years.
+The winning score here has varied considerably over recent years with differing softer/firmer conditions impacting this.

-Last year JB won with a total of -14 while the year before Bubba triumphed with a -12 total.
-In 2017 DJ won with a score of -17, however in 2015 James Hahn won with a score of -6.
+Homa posted -12 on his way to victory while Scott won with an 11- under total and JB won with a total of -14 the previous year.
+Bubba triumphed with a -12 total in 2018 while In 2017 DJ won with a score of -17, however in 2015 James Hahn won with a score of -6.
+Last year though Niemann who lead the field a merry dance over the four days going wire to wire posted a winning total of 19- under.

 As I always say though this could all change!